minterpy-project/minterpy/CONTRIBUTING.md

 ## Documentation

-This section provides some information about contributing to the docs.
+This section provides some information about building and contributing to the documentation.

 ### Install dependencies

-Building the docs requires additional dependencies.
+Building the documentation requires additional dependencies.
-If you follow the above installation steps, the dependencies are satisfied.
-Otherwise you need to install them separately via:
+You can install Minterpy from source with all the dependencies for building the documentation as follows:

 ```bash
 pip install .[docs]
 ```

-from the `minterpy` source directory.

 ### Building the documentation